selfhostmail/selfhostmail/README.md

 ## wireguard server

+### Firezone

-Firezone is installed and uses the letsencrypt certs for nginx and tls.
+Firezone uses the letsencrypt certs for nginx and tls.
 The embedded nginx/postgresql from their project is disabled and this uses your systems postgres/nginx that is configured with this puppet module.

+### Headscale

+Headscale uses the letsencrypt cert and nginx and exposes a local DERP/STUN server.
+Its untested but seemed to work...

 ## wireguard client

-The current support is very basic and generates a new client keypair and adds this to the server.
-You can use this to generate a 'wg0.conf' file for a secondary server using this config.
+The current support is very basic and requires a wg0.conf file to be placed in /root prior to the script being run, assuming you've generated this ahead of time on your wireguard service.

 ## TODO

 * Allow script to know about a 'primary' (aka mail1/ns1 server) and create itself as a 'secondary' dns/mx service)
 * NFS export/mount support to allow the above to share a maildir
-* fail2ban for DNS and http (currently ssh only)
 * LDAP/kerberos/freeipa support?
 * Make the password fields between the firezone and postfix DB tables be synchronized since they support the same password format!
 That would be cool.
 * Allow this script to setup a secondary DNS/smtp service with NFS support baked in